Azure/onboarding-guidance/PowerShell/Storage/L2-AzureRMResourceGroupMgmt.md

 ##### To create a new resource group, provide a name and location for your resource group with Tag .
 This command creates a new empty resource group.
 This command  assigns tags to the resource group.
 The first tag, named "Empty," could be used to identify resource groups that have no resources.
-The second tag is named "Department" and has a value of "IT".
+The second tag is named "Department" and has a value of "Marketing".
 You can use a tag like this one to categorize resource groups for administration or budgeting.
 ```PowerShell
 New-AzureRmResourceGroup -Location "West US" -Name FTResourceGroupTagged -Tag @{Empty=$null; Department="Marketing"} -Verbose -Debug